emsumeet/Time-Series-Animation/README.md

 This project processes and visualizes global population data, focusing on key insights such as the top 10 most populous countries over time.
 The final result includes a bar chart animation that dynamically displays population rankings from 1950 onward.

-Features
+## Features

-1.Data Cleaning:
+1. Data Cleaning:
 Filters out countries with missing ISO3 codes.
 Scales population data to millions for readability.
 Extracts relevant columns and saves a cleaned dataset.

-2.Static Visualization:
+2. Static Visualization:
 A horizontal bar chart visualizing the top 10 most populous countries in 1950.

-3.Animated Visualization:
+3. Animated Visualization:
 An animation showing population changes across decades.
 Highlights dynamic trends in the population rankings of countries.

-Data
+## Data

-Source: UN population data (assumed to be provided in CSV format: un-country-data.csv).
+Source: UN population data (provided in CSV format: un-country-data.csv).

-Fields used:
+## Fields used:

 ISO3_code: Country code.